SongoMen/Trader24/README.md

 ## Running

-1. Open .env file and insert your IEX Cloud api keys (both can be the same)
+1. Open .env file and enter your IEX Cloud api keys (both can be the same)

 2. Go to project directory and run:
 ```